WP Optimal State Plugin Banner

 🔒 4.6.
 Security-First: The Upload Validation Process

-When you upload a .sql or .sql.gz file, it undergoes a rigorous security scan before it is ever used.
+When you upload a .sql or .sql.gz file, it undergoes a rigorous multi-step security scan before it is ever used.
+Every check that fails results in the uploaded file being deleted from the server immediately.

-3. 🛡️ Malicious Content Scan: If the file is compressed (.sql.gz), it is first securely decompressed.
-The plugin then reads the content of the .sql file, scanning for:
+3. 🛡️ Content Security Scan: If the file is compressed, it is first decompressed into a secure temporary path.
+The plugin reads the SQL content and scans for:

-If any of these checks fail, the file is deleted, and the restore is aborted.
+If any of these checks fail, the file is deleted from the server and the restore is aborted with a specific error message identifying which check failed.

 🛑 FALSE POSITIVES (security risks detected)